What Is Hair Elasticity?

-Protein treatments are products that penetrate the hair shaft and deposit the proteins they’re missing.
+Protein treatments (Check out this article: protein treatment for hair) are products that penetrate the hair shaft and deposit the proteins they’re missing.

 Hair that has high elasticity has a healthy level of protein, but medium to low elasticity hair often lacks the protein necessary to maintain their natural texture.